Parabolic Higgs bundles and representations of the fundamental group of a punctured surface into a real group: Introduction

 One direction that can also be developed from this paper is the inclusion of higher order poles in the Higgs field, relating to wild non-abelian Hodge theory.
 This is a problem on which we plan to come back in the future.

 A substantial amount of the content of this paper appeared in the notes of a course given by the first author at the CRM (Barcelona) in 2010 \cite{crm-notes}.
+A survey on the subject has been given by the third author in \cite{ignasi-hitchin70}.
 We apologize for having taken so long to produce this paper.

-Finally, we mention that V.~Balaji informed us that he has an ongoing related work with I.~Biswas and Y.~Pandey.